Infam/BasicCompiler/README.md

 # Simplifications

 - x86 Instructions are simplified, combined, or just removed
 - No Void Type (As of 6/29/2020)
 - No in-line assignment (int a = 3; -> int a; a = 3;)
 - Only simulate one register (eax)

-# Basic Logic
+# Basic Logic {: #basic-logic}

 The order these functions are executed is always Globals -> Statements -> Expressions.

 ## Globals